PxTools/lab_gpt/GPT/Setup.md

 - Ta en titt på  tabell 12880
 - What should I ask you?
 - Do you have any data on unemployment?
+- Hey, could you please find main economic indicators for housing prices from 2023 to 2026 in terms of percentage change?

 ## Knowledge